 Why we love it

-'John Julian was inspired to make one when he lived with a chef who used a mortar and pestle every day, and worked with granite stone masons in India to learn ancient techniques before creating his homespun version of it with porcelain to keep production in the UK.
-It’s gained fans like Nigel Slater and Nigella Lawson, because it’s just as functional as it is beautiful.'
+'John Julian worked with granite stone masons in India, learning their time-honoured craft, before creating a homespun version of it with porcelain to keep production in the UK.
+Praised by the likes of Nigel Slater and Nigella Lawson, it’s just as functional as it is beautiful.'

 Specifications & Care

 |Hand wash in soapy water with a soft cloth or sponge

 Trained as a sculptor, John Julian began his ceramics journey after living with a chef and seeing how often she used a mortar and pestle.
 From that iconic design first design onwards, his Wiltshire studio focuses on English-made porcelain and stoneware with a pared-back utilitarian style and warm white hues.
 As a member of the British Ceramic Confederation and the Energy and Emissions Group, John Julian is working towards helping the UK reach net zero emissions by 2050.Shop John Julian